You need to enable JavaScript to run this app.

 Pet waste

-You cannot put pet waste in the food and garden bin.
-This includes dog poo, cat poo and kitty litter.
+You cannot put pet waste (dog poo, cat poo and kitty litter) in the food and garden bin.
+Pet poo can contain parasites and bacteria that could make the compost unsafe.

 Please put any pet waste into your general rubbish bin.
 Alternatively, you can purchase a pet poo compost system at a discounted price.
+The pet poo compost system should be placed away from any edible plants/veggie gardens.

 Compost from this service will be used to grow consumable vegetables, fruits and plants.
-Dog and cat poo can contain parasites and bacteria that could make the compost unsafe.

 Tips to reduce bin odours